cs-espace-pda/cs-espace-pda.github.io/collections/_references/Project CNES-KALIDEOS-EN.md

 # Context

-CS Group responsabilities are as follows:
+CS Group responsabilities for KALIDEOS – VIS processing chains are as follows:
 * Geometric and radiometric pre-processing of images on the four bases (Adam, Isle_Reunion, Littoral and OSR MiPy).
 * Production of the pre-processing tools for SPOT and FORMOSAT data.
 * User support.

 The features are as follows: